divvungiellatekno/template-slidev-UiT/README.md

         run: slidev build --base template-slidev-UiT
 ```

-Thus, `template-slidev-UiT` should be changed to your rep name.
+Thus, `template-slidev-UiT` should be changed to your repository name.